Subaru Legacy: Fifth generation (BM/BR; 2009)

-Internationally, the EZ36 flat-6 engine is used in the Outback only, but is also available in the Legacy sedan in both North America and Australia.
+Internationally, the EZ36 flat-6 engine is used in the Outback only, but is also available in the Legacy/Liberty sedan in both North America and Australia.
 The Japan-spec vehicle has discontinued using the EJ25 engine which increases vehicle tax liability for Japanese buyers, offering the EJ20 in both turbo and non-turbo versions.
-"SI-Drive" is standard equipment on all Japanese-spec vehicles, and both the Australian 2.5GT and the 3.6R sedan, but not in North America.
+"SI-Drive" is standard equipment on all Japanese-spec vehicles, and both the Australian GT Premium and the 3.6R sedan, but not in North America.
 SI-Drive is standard on the international Outback with the EZ36 except North America.
 The Legacy wagon is only available as an Outback in North America, whereas both a Legacy and Outback wagon are available in Japan, the UK, Australia, and Europe.
 In the UK, only the wagon is offered, with engine choices limited to the Subaru EE20 turbodiesel or the EJ25.
 The EZ36 engine was available in the UK in 2010 MY Outbacks only.
 In Europe and certain Asian countries, the EJ20 is still offered in both the sedan and a wagon, alongside the EE20 turbodiesel and the EJ25.
 The EE20 turbodiesel is available in Australia in the Outback.
 The European and UK Legacy EE20 diesel, the EJ20 and the EJ25 gasoline engines are Euro5 emission standard compliant.

 This is the ninth Subaru vehicle to offer a CVT transmission; the first was the Subaru Justy (1987–1994), followed by the Subaru Rex (1987–1992), the Subaru Vivio (1992–1998), the Subaru Pleo (1998–current), the Subaru R1 coupe (2004–2010), the Subaru R2 5-door hatchback (2003–2010), the Subaru Sambar (1990–1995 only), and the Subaru Exiga starting September 2009.